Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Duration for teammates.
 			"Action Duration Reward"		"0.0,0.0,0.0"

+			// Give ammo boost as a reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate values with commas (",").
+			// --
+			// Values limit: 3
+			// Character limit for each value: 1
+			// --
+			// Minimum value for each: 0 (OFF)
+			// Maximum value for each: 1 (ON)
+			// --
+			// 1st number = Give ammo boost to killers.
+			// 2nd number = Give ammo boost to assistants.
+			// 3rd number = Give ammo boost to teammates.
+			"Ammo Boost Reward"			"0,0,0"

 			// The attack boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.